Adversarial Agent Collaboration for Correctness Improvements of C to Safe Rust Translation: Abstract

 \section{Abstract}

 Translating C to memory-safe languages, like Rust, prevents critical memory safety vulnerabilities that are prevalent in legacy C software.
-Existing approaches for C to safe Rust translation, including LLM-assisted ones, do not generalize on larger ($> 500$ LoC) C codebases because they depend on complex program analyses that frequently break.
-In this work, we present \our (\textbf{A}dversarial \textbf{C} \textbf{To} \textbf{R}ust translator), a simple LLM agent-based approach.
-Inspired by GANs, \our pits a generator agent against a discriminator agent, which collaborate to iteratively generate a Rust translation.
-On each iteration, the translator agent synthesizes and refines a Rust translation to pass an existing suite of tests, and then the discriminator agent finds new failing tests. \new{We demonstrate that \our translates all of the 63 real-world command-line utilities considered in our benchmarks, which have an average size of 473 lines of code, and it achieves over 90\% test pass rate with zero human intervention during translation.
-To our knowledge, it is the first work to show evidence that an agent-centric approach can reliably and automatically convert standalone command-line C programs at this scale.} Furthermore, \our improves translation correctness by up to \new{25.1}\% compared to baseline, non-adversarial approaches.
+Even with recent LLM-based and tool-augmented translators, the resulting Rust code frequently diverges from the C source on inputs absent from the test suite used during translation; this correctness gap on \emph{unseen} inputs remains a dominant obstacle to reliable, automatic C-to-Rust translation.
+In this work, we present \our (\textbf{A}dversarial \textbf{C} \textbf{To} \textbf{R}ust), a simple LLM-agent loop that closes this gap by adversarially searching for inputs on which the translation diverges from the C source, and using them to drive subsequent refinements.
+Inspired by GANs, \our pits a translator agent against a discriminator agent that collaborate to iteratively refine the Rust translation.
+On each iteration, the translator agent synthesizes and refines a Rust translation to pass an existing suite of tests, and then the discriminator agent finds new failing tests by constructing and refining a differential fuzzer over the C and Rust binaries.
+Across 63 real-world command-line C utilities, with an average size of 473 lines of code and the longest reaching thousands of lines in size, \our achieves over 90\% test pass rate with zero human intervention.
+The improvement holds across seven agent--LLM configurations on our micro-benchmark, indicating that the loop is largely independent of the choice of underlying translator and LLM.
+Compared to a non-adversarial, coverage-driven test-generation baseline, \our improves correctness by up to 36.7\%.

+When applied on top of one recent translator, C2SaferRust, \our further improves the validation pass rate by 16.6\%.